Privacy policy

 • information about your computer or device, including browser type and settings;

-• log data - the webpage you were visiting before you came to our site, pages you visit on our site, time spent on those pages, information you search for on our site, IP address, access times/dates, and other statistics;
+• log data — the webpage you visited before arriving at our site, pages visited on our site, time spent on those pages, IP address, access times and dates, and other usage statistics;

-• history of interaction with our webpages, including traffic data relating to your internet connection; and/or
+• history of interaction with our webpages, including traffic data relating to your internet connection; and

-• other personal data that does not directly identify you, such as actions taken on our website.
+• other data that does not directly identify you, such as actions taken on our Website.

-Providing your data is optional, but it may be necessary for certain services we provide, and other processing activities e.g. to access content, or to qualify your suitability as a new customer.
-In such cases, if you do not provide your personal data, we may not be able to provide you with the requested services.
+Providing your data is optional, but may be necessary for certain services or to qualify your suitability as a potential customer.

 Customers